m3enzo/Advanced-Tab-Groups/README.md

 ## What Does This Do?
-This CSS & JS improves the functionality and appearance of Zen Browser's experimental Tab Groups.
+This CSS & JS improve the functionality and appearance of Zen Browser's experimental Tab Groups.

 ## Issues/Questions
  Any issues you encounter please create a ticket on the GitHub page and I will do what I can to help you quickly.
 If you have a question, just create a disscussion!

 ## Suggestions

 Have an idea for a feature?
 Start a discussion!
-I'm happy to explore any Fireofx Based Customization related requests.
+I'm happy to explore any Firefox Based Customization related requests.

 ## Credit